HenriCarv/Automacao-API-JAVA/README.md

 ## Reporting

-After running the tests, you can find the Cucumber HTML report in the `target/cucumber-reports` directory.
+After running the tests using `npm run test-and-report`, you can find the Allure report in the `target/site/allure-report` directory.
+Open the `index.html` file in this directory to view the report in your browser.

 ## Contributing